cmppoon/tyk-docs/tyk-docs/content/getting-started/key-concepts/servers.md

 ```

-Furthermore, if the first server entry contains a parametrised URL, Tyk will attempt to fill in the parameters with the default values provided in the OAS API Definition.
+Tyk supports [OpenAPI server variables]({{< ref "https://learn.openapis.org/specification/servers.html#server-variables" >}}), so if the first `servers` entry contains a parameterised URL, Tyk will fill in the parameters with the values provided in the `variables` associated with that entry.
 For example:

 ```.json
 {